Join us

 Undergraduate students

 All undergraduates in our lab are generally paid at the same hourly rate as in the UBRP program.
-Undergraduates are normally accepted into our group only if they have at least some computer programming experience, but feel free to contact us for advice while you go about getting such experience through a basic programming class.
+Undergraduates are normally accepted only if they have at least some computer programming experience, but feel free to contact me for advice while you go about getting such experience through a basic programming class.
 Undergraduates must be willing to commit (conditional on things going well) to a minimum of 9 hours per week and a full year including a summer: a larger commitment is preferred.
 If you meet these requirements, please email me with a description of your interests and goals, the level of commitment you can make, the nature of your prior training in programming and in math, and an unofficial transcript showing what grades you got in which courses.
 If you meet the criteria and we have a position available, the next step will be a rigorous interview where we explain the project and its background to you, and watch how you solve problems.
 We encourage undergraduates to pursue partial funding through the UBRP and/or Space Grant programs.

 Graduate students